drBenway/pixi-vn-wiki/start/distribution-desktop-mobile.md

 **What is Tauri?** Tauri is a framework that allows you to create desktop applications with web technologies.
 Tauri uses **Rust** to create a secure and fast application, and it uses a WebView to render the HTML, CSS, and JavaScript of your application.

+You can learn more about Tauri on the [Tauri website](https://v2.tauri.app/).

 ## How to distribute your game with Tauri

 Generating releases manually for all devices is not an easy process, because it requires installing many programs and for iOS applications you need a mac.
 Precisely for this reason it is not recommended.
 (You can get more information on how to manually generate releases [here](https://v2.tauri.app/distribute/))